This website uses cookies to enhance your user experience and improve our website performance.

 Jeff is a respected public sector leader, teacher and public policy expert, holding a Ph.D. in Political Science.

-Eric joined Infrastructure Ontario in 2010 after having practiced commercial real estate law for both McMillan LLP and Goodman and Carr LLP.
+Eric joined Infrastructure Ontario in 2010 after having practiced commercial real estate law for both McMillan LLP and Goodman and Carr LLP and has led the Legal Services team since 2014.

 Eric obtained his LLB from the University of Ottawa in 2004 and was called to the Ontario Bar in 2005.